mikesmallhelp/video-analysis-app/README.md

 ```
 gcloud iam service-accounts keys create ~/keys/<your filename>.json --iam-account=<your service account's email>
 ```
-Take the private key and other values from the json file.
+Extract the private key and other values from the generated JSON file.

-## The commands to run the application
+## Commands to Run the Application

 ```
 npm i
 npm run dev
 ```

-## Deploy to the Vercel platform
+## Deploy to Vercel

-The project is tested to run also in the Vercel platform.
-Please note that there is quite short timeout value with the hobby plan (about 10s).
-I figured out that 1s video is able to analyse there.
-Locally I tried the application without problems with the 16s video.
+This project has been tested to run on the Vercel platform.
+Note that the hobby plan has a short timeout (approximately 10 seconds).
+Testing shows that only 1 second long videos can be analyzed successfully on Vercel, while locally the application handles at least 15 seconds long videos without issues.

-Login to the Vercel platform with this url: https://vercel.com/login
+Log in to the Vercel platform at: https://vercel.com/login